Hupperich-Manuel/LSTM-XGBoost-Hybrid-Forecasting/README.md

 </h1>

 ##### XGBoost
-XGBoost, is one of the most highly used supervised ML algorithms nowadays, as it uses a more optimized way to implement a tree based algorithm, and it is also able to efficiently manage large and complex datasets.
+XGBoost, is one of the most highly used supervised ML algorithms nowadays, as it uses a more optimized way to implement a tree-based algorithm, and it is also able to efficiently manage large and complex datasets.

 The methodology followed by this algorithm is the following.
-XGBoost uses a Greedy algorithm for the building of its tree, meaning it uses a simple intuitive way to optimze the algorithm.
+XGBoost uses a Greedy algorithm for the building of its tree, meaning it uses a simple intuitive way to optimize the algorithm.
 The algorithm combines its best model, with previous ones, and so minimizes the error.
-So, in order to constantly select the models that are actually imporving its performance, a target is settled. and this target will depend on how much the next model has decreased the error, if there was an increase or no change in the error ythe target will be set to zero, otherwise it will set really high since it is difficult to surpas the performance of the previous model.
+So, in order to constantly select the models that are actually improving its performance, a target is settled. and this target will depend on how much the next model has decreased the error, if there was an increase or no change in the error the target will be set to zero, otherwise, it will set really high since it is difficult to surpass the performance of the previous model.

 For more insights into how this algorithm works, check out this video from [StatQuest](https://www.youtube.com/watch?v=OtD8wVaFm6E&t=649s)

 #### Training the Model

-For training the model with the best hyperparameters and with the optimal windowing (use of past input data), a time series cross validation was doen on the data.
-The difference to conventional cross validation method is that you must ensure that the algorithm does not randomly take samples of the data to see its performance, since past data is somehow related to future events.
+For training the model with the best hyperparameters and with the optimal windowing (use of past input data), a time series cross-validation was done on the data.
+The difference between the conventional cross-validation method is that you must ensure that the algorithm does not randomly take samples of the data to see its performance, since past data is somehow related to future events.
-So, there was a need to code a _user defined GridsearchCV_, thhis could be done through [_ParameterGrid_](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.ParameterGrid.html), where you insert a dictiory of parameters, and this function makes subsets including all combination of the different parameters.
+So, there was a need to code a _user defined GridsearchCV_, this could be done through [_ParameterGrid_](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.ParameterGrid.html), where you insert a dictionary of parameters, and this function makes subsets including all combinations of the different parameters.
-Notice that the more paramnters you insert and dpeending on how you crossvalidate (backtest) the data, it is computationally expensive, therefore when implementing this, take into account what are the benefits and the drawbacks of every approach.
+Notice that the more parameters you insert and depending on how you cross-validate (backtest) the data, it is computationally expensive, therefore when implementing this, take into account what are the benefits and the drawbacks of every approach.

 ###### Hyperparamter_optimization
 <p align="center">